Bischoff/terraform-provider-feilong/README.md

 The provider will be installed into `$GOPATH/bin`.

-The Feilong provider is in HashiCorp's or Opentofu's registry.
+The Feilong provider is in HashiCorp's or OpenTofu's registry.
 To bypass the registries, you can do one of these:

 Create a system-wide symbolic link: